marsbroshok/mlops-labs/lab_300_setup/README.md

 The diagram also depicts core services comprising a Kubeflow pipelines deployment.
 External clients access the KFP services through [Inverting Proxy](https://github.com/google/inverting-proxy).
 The KFP services access the Cloud SQL instance through [Cloud SQL Proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy).

 The provisioning of the MVP infrastructure and installation of Kubeflow Pipelines has been automated with Terraform.
-The Terraform HCL configurations can be found in the `terraform` folder.
+The Terraform HCL configurations can be found in the `kfp/terraform` folder.

 To deploy Kubeflow Pipelines: